xapian/xapian/xapian-core/docs/deprecation.rst

 -------------------------

-Within a series of releases with a given major and minor number, we try to maintatain API and ABI forwards compatibility.
+Within a series of releases with a given major and minor number, we try to maintain API and ABI forwards compatibility.
 This means that an application written and compiled against version `X.Y.a` of Xapian should work, without any changes or need to recompile, with a later version `X.Y.b`, for all `a` <= `b`.